DevCycleHQ/devcycle-docs/docs/platform/experimentation/how-metrics-are-calculated.md

 ### Explanation of Columns

 **Variation** - The name of the variation for the feature.
-Each event sent by DevCycle will contain a set of Features and Variations a user is in at that time, which will ultimately influence the entire calculation
+Each event sent by DevCycle will contain a set of Features and Variations a user is in at that time, which will ultimately influence the entire calculation.

 **Average Value per User** - Is the calculated mean of the user event averages.

 **% Difference** - Simple difference check against the Control value.

-**Chance to beat Control** Similar to above - this number will fluctuate as your experiment accumulates more data.

-Once the Chance of Beating Baseline reaches 100% it confirms that the variation has reached a 95% confidence between Baseline and Variation.
+**Statistical Significance** - An icon that indicates whether the Feature has reached statistical significance or not at a 95% confidence interval.